-It’s the same with God.
-Many people say they believe in God – You might even be one of those people.
+In a similar way, many people say they believe in God; You might even be one of those people.
 That is not going to help you.
 You need to know Him, personally, before you will start to believe Him.

 2. Trust that God is all powerful.

 Start by believing that He is all powerful.
 Then stop striving to fix your problems yourself.